-There are 278 private managed forests in British Columbia, encompassing 818,000 hectares.
-In 2017, 4.7 million cubic metres of timber was harvested on managed forest land, representing approximately 7% of the total provincial timber harvest and 28% of the timber harvest on the Coast.
-These properties are located mostly on Vancouver Island, the southern mainland Coast, the Kootenays and the Okanagan- Shuswap.
+There are 285 private managed forests in British Columbia, encompassing 817,000 hectares.
+These properties are located primarily on Vancouver Island, the southern mainland Coast, and in the Kootenays and Okanagan- Shuswap.

 The Annual Report summarizes Council’s activities for the year, including how well it achieved its objective and performed its duties under the Private Managed Forest Land Act.
 The Report also includes a summary of statutory reporting requirements including information about the number of managed forests, area in the program, and number of inspections.

-- Initiating a review of all current management commitments to evaluate their compliance with current policy and legislation.
-It is expected this review will be completed late in the 2018 fiscal year;
+- Completed a review of all current management commitments in the program to evaluate their compliance with policy and legislation.
+Possible recommendations for change will be considered over the next year.

-- Conducting 45 inspections of Managed Forests in BC; and
+- Conducted 46 inspections of Managed Forests in BC.

 The Annual Report includes: